dineshbellamkonda12/Weather-App/README.md

-This site was created using React JS
+This site was created using HTML 5, CSS 3 and React JS, Used Open Weather API to get the live weather data.

 To be able to view this site live, Please click on below link